 To inquire for licensing email: firstname.lastname@example.org.

-Edward has defined punk photography and continues to leave his mark on music.
-He has been shooting photographs for over 35 years and never ran an ad, never solicited work, never published his phone number and uses funeral sympathy cards with his information stamped on them for “business cards.”
+Edward has been shooting photographs for over 44 years and never ran an ad, never solicited work, never published his phone number and uses funeral sympathy cards with his information stamped on them for “business cards.”